| Table of Contents | Structure Tool | Williams Home |

 = 87 kjoules/mole = 21 kcal/mole

 This rough approximation is around 10-fold greater than the values determined experimentally.
+An ion pair contributes 1-4 kcal/mol (favorable ΔG) to the stability of a native protein.

 A note on nomenclature.
 The attractive forces between a Mg2+ ion and phosphate groups (above) are called electrostatic interactions.
 This label is unfortunate because ALL molecular interactions are inherently electrostatic in nature.
 It might have been better to have called these charge-charge interactions.
 However, by convention we use the term electrostatic to describe interactions between formally charged species.
 We use other terms (dipole-dipole, dispersion...) to describe (electrostatic) interactions between partial charges.